2018.7~2019 News

 Following this speech, the guest of honor representing MEXT, Mr. Murata, gave a congratulatory speech.

-• Mr. Yoshinori Murata, Director-General, Research Promotion Bureau, MEXT
+- Mr. Yoshinori Murata, Director-General, Research Promotion Bureau, MEXT

-I have heard that OFR was established in 2016, the same year that Dr. Yoshinori Ohsumi was awarded the Nobel Prize.
+I have heard that CFR was established in 2016, the same year that Dr. Yoshinori Ohsumi was awarded the Nobel Prize.
 This carefully thought through program was formed with the objective of providing maximum support for young researchers, providing an excellent environment to take on new challenges.
 Dr. Ohsumi and Dr. Hidetoshi Nishimori, who are at the forefront of their fields of research, lead Specialized Academies that provide generous support for young researchers.
 In addition, the Comprehensive Academy, headed by Prof. Naoto Ohtake, promises unanticipated benefits by encouraging debate and the friendly rivalry between junior faculty members from diverse, specialized fields.

 The word “juku” (academy in Japanese) reminds me of “Tekijuku,” an academy established by Ogata Koan, “KeioGijuku,” founded by Fukuzawa Yukichi, and “Shokasonjuku,” which was taught by Yoshida Shoin.
 The fact that these famous institutions, which gave us such outstanding talents, inspired the formation of this academy shows the enthusiasm and commitment of Tokyo Tech to this organization.
 The government considers the development of young researchers to be a very important task, and MEXT has written the new “Emergent Research Support Program” into the FY2019 supplementary budget.
 We hope that our efforts and this program will lead to the fostering of young researchers who will be the creators of future innovation.